-Adsense offers CPM rates in the range of USD 1 to 3.
-The average AdSense ad RPM lies in the range of USD 5 to 10 for broad niches.
-In the case of competitive niches with greater CPC, the rate is around a much higher and can even reach to USD 50 and above in page RPM.
+Adsense offers CPM rates in the range of USD 0.10 to 2.
+The average AdSense ad RPM lies in the range of USD 0.5 to 5 for broad niches.
+In the case of competitive niches with greater CPC, the rate is much higher and can even reach USD 20 and above on page RPM.
 AdSense has a fill rate of 100%.
-However, publishers can now block low paying ads and still earn good revenue from AdSense using the Ad quality filter available in AdSense dashboard.
+However, publishers can now block low-paying ads and still earn good revenue from AdSense using the Ad quality filter available in the AdSense dashboard.

 Infolinks vs AdSense: Payments and Earnings Report

-Infolinks pays publishers on a NET 45 basis and the minimum payout threshold is $50.
-The available modes of payment are PayPal, wire transfer, eCheck, Western Union, ACH, Payoneer.
+Infolinks pays publishers on a NET 30 basis and the minimum payout threshold is $50.
+The available modes of payment are PayPal, wire transfer, eCheck, Western Union, ACH, and Payoneer.
 Recently, they have come across a number of innovative ad formats for publishers.
-These formats can be enabled from the dashboard by one click.
+These formats can be enabled from the dashboard with one click.

 AdSense follows a monthly payment schedule.
-It pays publishers through a number of modes such as transfer through cheque, Western Union, EFT and Rapida.
-The minimum payout threshold of AdSense is $10.
-AdSense provides detailed reports about an ad campaign in real time.
+It pays publishers through a number of modes such as transfer through cheque, Western Union, International Wire, and Rapida.
+The minimum payout threshold of AdSense is $100 and you can expect the payment to be receivable by the 25th of every month.

 Our Recommended Monetization Partners: